bierlaagh/xtend_tuya/README.md

 # Usage
 Once installed, the base devices should have the new entities automatically added and they should be supported in the Energy dashboard for instance

+# this branch
+this branch is used to test the tuya cat litterbox